+12.1 Voluntary Requests

-- 12.1 Wherever possible, volunteers for redundancy should be considered before reaching a decision that compulsory redundancies are necessary.
+Wherever possible, volunteers for redundancy should be considered before reaching a decision that compulsory redundancies are necessary.
 However, it may not always be possible or appropriate to accept volunteers for redundancy as a means of avoiding compulsory redundancies.
-Selecting an actual post, or posts for redundancy, will take account of the overall school priorities, plans and curriculum needs. - 12.2 Where compulsory redundancies cannot be avoided, the trust will identify the post or posts that are at risk ("the selection pool(s)").
-If the number of individuals in the selection pool(s) exceeds the number that need to be dismissed, by reason of redundancy, the trust will need to apply selection
+Selecting an actual post, or posts for redundancy, will take account of the overall school priorities, plans and curriculum needs and/or total of associated costs.
+Volunteers will not always be approved; they must be justified in the financial and managerial interests of the school.